marta-fb/BI549-practical/dummyData/README.md

 # The dummy dataset is based on genes SON and GART

 These genes are in the chromosome 21 in humans.

+### Description of the dummy dataset

+In this folder you can find the dummy dataset we will use during the practical:

+Fastq files: father.1.fastq and father.2.fastq

+BAM files: mother.bam and son.bam

+PED file: family.ped